Shankar009378/MERN_JOB_SEEKING_WEBAPP_FRONTEND/README.md

-# MERN JOB SEEKING WEBAPP SERVER
+# MERN JOB SEEKING WEBAPP FRONTEND

 Hello👋!
 My name is **Shankar Kumar Nanda**.
 I have created this **Job Seeking Website** named **JobZee**.
 It is a comprehensive job seeking website designed to simplify and enhance your job search experience.
 With JobZee, you can explore thousands of job listings, apply to your dream positions, and embark on a successful career journey.